Graduate program offered by the UNT College of Education

 Concentrations are available in Curriculum Studies, Early Childhood Studies or Language and Literacy Studies.

 Our faculty members have a wide range of interests in their specialization areas.
-Their research interests span from curriculum integration to technology to language and literacy issues, all across a diverse range of grade levels and populations.
+Their research interests span from curriculum integration to technology to language and literacy issues, all across a range of grade levels and populations.

 Outstanding student support